rpartha/Computer-Architecture-Lab-S17/Lab4/lab4_report_03.md

 addi $t4, $t4, 4  |   |   |   | IF  | **STALL**  | ID  | EX  |  MEM | WB  |   |   |
 add $t5, $t5, $t4  |   |   |   |   | IF  | **STALL**  | **STALL**  | **STALL**  | ID  |  EX | MEM  |  WB

 3. Instructions can be reordered to reduce cycles.
+Also, it will reduce the need to depend on registers as well as the need for instruction delay.
 For example, instruction D can be moved to the beginning of the code as none of the prior instructions depend on it.

 4. Overall, the amount of cycles would be lessened as a result of instruction forwarding. since the next instruction does not have to wait until after the previous instruction is finished with the write-back to get the appropriate value.
 Instead, it can just access the result from wherever the execution point of the result.